nir25aj/Retail-Data-Analytics-Platform/Data_Engineering_Project/NoSQL - MongoDB/readme.md

 - **Objective**: Export the fields `_id`, `type`, and `model` from the `electronics` collection into a CSV file named `electronics.csv`.
 - **Steps**:
   1. I used the `mongoexport` command to export the data into a CSV file.
-  2. The exported CSV file is saved as `electronics.csv`.